Nike-Half-Marathon-We-Run-DC-Eugenia-Hargrove-Age-of-Grace-1

 Nike-Georgetown-Marathon-Tiffany-Charm

-The ultimate motivation was not only the “thrill of victory” and my family watching me cross the finish line but Nike provided each and every runner or walker a specially designed necklace from Tiffany’s presented to me on a silver tray by a handsome young man in a tuxedo.
+The ultimate motivation was the “thrill of victory” and my family watching me cross the finish line.
+Nike also provided each runner or walker with a specially designed Tiffany’s necklace, which was presented to me on a silver tray by a handsome young man in a tuxedo.
 Not bad for motivation, right?

 Nike-Half-Marathon-We-Run-DC-Eugenia-Hargrove-Age-of-Grace-4